Garden State (film): Production

 Garden State was Braff's feature directing and writing debut.
 The title of the film was originally intended to be Large's Ark, in reference to Braff's character (note that Albert mentions his own ark in the movie), but he changed it because no one understood what it meant.
 The title alludes both to the nickname for New Jersey, and lines from Andrew Marvell's poem "The Garden" ("Such was that happy garden-state/While man there walked without a mate").

-Garden State was filmed over 25 days in April and May 2003, with a budget of $2.5 million.
-Most of the film was shot on location in Braff's hometown of South Orange, New Jersey, with filming also taking place at Cranford, Livingston, Maplewood, Newark, Tenafly and Wallington as well as New York City and Los Angeles.
+Garden State was filmed over 25 days in April and May 2003, with a budget of $2.5 million; according to Zach Braff, this was down from $6 million, suggested by Gary Gilbert, a co-founder of Rocket Mortgage and first-time film producer, so that he could produce the entire film himself.
+Most of the film was shot on location in Braff's hometown of South Orange, New Jersey, with filming also taking place at Cranford, Livingston, Maplewood, Newark, Tenafly, Mahwah, and Wallington as well as New York City and Los Angeles.

 Braff has cited such films as Harold and Maude, Woody Allen films (specifically Annie Hall and Manhattan), and the films of Alexander Payne as influences on Garden State.

 Music

-The music that accompanied the film was hand-picked by Zach Braff.
-Commenting on the selections, Braff said that "Essentially, I made a mix CD with all of the music that I felt was scoring my life at the time I was writing the screenplay."
-Braff used many artists he used in other works.
+The music that accompanied the film was hand-picked by Braff.
+Commenting on the selections, he said that "Essentially, I made a mix CD with all of the music that I felt was scoring my life at the time I was writing the screenplay."

-Braff accepted a Grammy Award in 2005 for Best Compilation Soundtrack Album for a Motion Picture, Television or Other Visual Media.
+Braff won a Grammy Award in 2005 for Best Compilation Soundtrack Album for a Motion Picture, Television or Other Visual Media at the 47th Annual Grammy Awards.
 The film's trailer won an award for Best Music at the Golden Trailer Awards.
-The Broadcast Film Critics Association nominated it for Best Soundtrack.
+The Broadcast Film Critics Association nominated it for Best Soundtrack at the 10th Critics' Choice Awards.